 Are you using multiple systems?
 Integrate online ordering, third-party delivery, business intelligence solutions, and many others to build a solution that works for you.

 Yes!
 SpeedLine has mobile options for taking orders and payments anywhere within range of your Wi-Fi network.
-You can even accept card payments by pairing the tablet with a mobile EMV PIN pad, and print receipts with a small Bluetooth printer.
+You can even accept card payments by pairing the Microsoft Surface Pro or Go tablet with a mobile EMV PIN pad, and print receipts with a small Bluetooth printer.
 Learn more here.

 If you accept credit cards and payments are processed through the POS, the answer is yes.